Home >> Ask a question >> Health Advice

 Kinked neck remedies

-How do you get rid of a kinked neck
+How to get rid of a neck pain caused by a crick in neck?

 You can also apply a powerful mentholated ointment on your neck.
 Then cover your neck by tying around a woolen scarf tightly.
 This is likely to cause a bit of a burning sensation but the throbbing neck muscles will be soothed and healed by the warmth emitted by the application.
 You can also apply a warm compress which will enhance the healing process.
 Consult your doctor who can prescribe anti inflammatory medication which will be needed to be taken as per the dosage.
 A heating pad is also quite effective in obtaining relief from the pain.
 Try and keep yourself as active as possible.
 Resume your normal daily routine as bed rest is not required.